Aaron Taylor-Sinclair: Motherwell

 Taylor-Sinclair signed a one-year contract with Scottish Premiership club Motherwell in June 2018.

 On 30 January 2019, Taylor-Sinclair was loaned to English League Two side Crewe Alexandra until the end of the season.
 He made his Crewe debut on 16 February 2019 coming on as a second-half substitute for Harry Pickering at Oldham Athletic, and scored his first Crewe goal on 30 March 2019 against Cheltenham Town at Gresty Road.

 In May 2019, Taylor-Sinclair was released by Motherwell at the end of his contract.

 Livingston

 On 6 November 2019, Taylor-Sinclair signed a short-term contract with Livingston.
 Taylor-Sinclair would sign an extension to stay for the full season, and later another extension to stay at the club for the 2020–21 season.
 It was announced in May 2021 that Taylor-Sinclair would be released upon the expiry of his contract at the end of the season.

 Falkirk

-On 29 December 2021, Taylor-Sinclair signed with Scottish League One side Falkirk until the end of the 2021–22 season, scoring on his debut in a 6-2 win against Dumbarton.
+On 29 December 2021, Taylor-Sinclair signed with Scottish League One side Falkirk until the end of the 2021–22 season, scoring on his debut in a 6–2 win against Dumbarton.
 Taylor-Sinclair was released by Falkirk at the end of the 2021–22 season.

 Airdrieonians

-On 1 September 2022, following his release from Falkirk, Taylor-Sinclair signed with fellow League One side Airdrieonians.
+On 1 September 2022, following his release from Falkirk, Taylor-Sinclair signed with fellow League One side Airdrieonians, winning promotion to the Championship via the League One Play Off final victory over Hamilton Academical FC in May 2023.
+He scored his goal for the Diamonds in a 6-2 play-off first leg win against Falkirk.

+After manager Rhys McCabe resigned from his position in August 2025, Taylor-Sinclair was put in caretaker charge of the team for one match before the appointment of Danny Lennon.
+He again became caretaker manager in October 2025, after Lennon left the club.